 The hospital personnel knew this for a miracle, as the priest, Father Hybel, from St. Luke's Episcopal Church in Somers, New York (where my son was baptized later that year) had already been summoned and it was believed I had lost too much blood to survive.

-Jesus picked me up in his arms and carried me out of my physical body, carried me away from the Earth and into the sky, into what looked like deep space, where I saw all the brightly burning stars.
+Jesus picked me up in his arms and carried me out of my physical body, carried me away from the Earth and into the sky, where I saw all the brightly burning stars.
 My physical body was in surgery, far below.

 Jesus said I wouldn't be allowed to die, as God had work for me to do.
 Since that time, I'm not sure how well I've done the job God intended for me, I only know I've done the best I could under some extremely difficult circumstances.